Home / Blogs & Insights / MVP vs Full Product Development

 Airbnb

 Airbnb started with a very small use case.
-The founders validated that people would pay for temporary accommodation in a personal space during a crowded event.
+The founders validated that people would pay for short-term accommodation during a crowded event.

 Lesson: a narrow use case can be enough to test a much larger business idea.